Liberia–Sierra Leone relations

-Liberia – Sierra Leone relations refers to the historical and current relationship between Liberia and Sierra Leone.
+Liberia–Sierra Leone relations refers to the historical and current relationship between Liberia and Sierra Leone.
 The two countries signed a non-aggression pact in 2007 when Sierra Leonean President Ernest Bai Koroma took office.
 In January 2011, an African diplomat described relations as "cordial".

+History

 Ex-slave repatriations

 Both states were destinations for ex-slaves from the Americas as well as people rescued by the British Navy from slave ships en route to the Americas.
 Those who were resettled in both territories became known as Sierra Leone Creoles and Americo-Liberians respectively, and eventually formed the local elites of both states.
 Liberia became independent in 1847 from the United States, while Sierra Leone remained a colony of the United Kingdom until 1961.

 Relations under Doe and Taylor

 Relations were tense between Liberia and its neighbors, including Sierra Leone, during the presidencies of Samuel Doe and Charles Taylor.
 In 1983, Liberian General Thomas Quiwonkpa fled to Sierra Leone after being charged with attempting a Coup d'état.
 Under Taylor, the Sierra Leonean Armed Forces clashed with the Armed Forces of Liberia, which left several people dead.

 During the sessions of the Special Court for Sierra Leone, prosecutors claimed that Charles Taylor had actively participated in directing from Liberia the strategies of the Revolutionary United Front, a rebel group in Sierra Leone; among the allegations was that he had arranged to transport RUF commanders to Monrovia to meet with them personally.